lawalbolaji/modern-react-starter/README.md

 > npm install
 ```

-[x] Start a local dev server:
+- [x] Start a local dev server:

 ```sh
 > npm run dev:start
 ```

-[x] The web app should be running at `http://localhost:6674`
+- [x] The web app should be running at `http://localhost:6674`

-#### Using the template
+## 🪜 Using the template

 To use this template, follow the installation steps described above.
 After setting up, you can modify the src directory to meet your project specifications.
+By default, the following resources are available to you:>

 ##### Available scripts

-[x] Run local dev server
+- [x] Run local dev server

 > This uses webpack-dev-server and needs to be installed alongside webpack.
 To override some default configuration, e.g `port`, for the server, override the `devServer` property in the `webpack.config.js file`